casper-ecosystem/cep18/docs/TUTORIAL.md

 ```

 ## Querying the Network Status {#querying-the-network-status}

-You need to get the newest state root hash to view the network status because it has changed with the deploy.
+You need to get the newest state root hash to view the network status, which has changed with your deploy.
 The account hash remains the same since you are using the same account.
 Follow the [view the network state](#viewing-the-network-status) to execute this step with the new state root hash.

 ## Verifying the Deploy {#verifying-the-deploy}

-Now you can verify the applied deploy using the `get deploy` command.
-This will output the details of the applied deploy.
+Now you can verify the sent deploy using the `get-deploy` command.
+This will output the details of the sent deploy.
 ```bash
 casper-client get-deploy \
 --node-address http://<HOST:PORT> [DEPLOY_HASH]
 ```

 ## Querying with Arguments {#querying-with-arguments}
 This step will narrow down the context and check the status of a specific entry point.
-You will use the details inside the [fungible token contract](https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-token/src/main.rs) to derive arguments.
+You will use the details inside the [Fungible Token contract](https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-token/src/main.rs) to derive arguments.

 Use the command template below to query the network state with arguments: